There are a range of direct and indirect factors that can affect if plants grow, how they grow, and whether they grow effectively.

-Beneficial soil microbes (beneficial bacteria and fungi) help with soil health, and also breaking down organic matter into soil nutrients.
+Beneficial soil microbes (beneficial bacteria and fungi) help with soil fertility and health, and also breaking down organic matter into soil nutrients.

 Microbes can die off if the soil health declines, or if chemicals like pesticides are used that kill off the beneficial soil microbes.